An atomic Coxeter presentation: Non-braid relations

 Associated to an atomic expression in $\SC$ of the form $[I+s-t]$ with $s\neq t$, we define the \emph{atomic cubic relation} as the composition (of two commuting relations)

 \end{defn}

-The relation \eqref{cubic} still holds when $s=t$ but is generated by \eqref{quadratic}, so we exclude such cases to have less number of relations.
+The relation \eqref{cubic} still holds when $s=t$ but is generated by \eqref{quadratic}, so we exclude such cases.

 \begin{rem} The left hand side of the atomic quadratic relation \eqref{quadratic} and the atomic cubic relation \eqref{cubic} are indeed atomic expressions.
-The only nontrivial part is $[(Is\setminus t) +t-s]$ in \eqref{cubic}, but the latter is the inverse of the atomic expression $[I+s-t]$. \end{rem}
+The only nontrivial part is $[(Is\setminus t) +t-s]$ in \eqref{cubic} being atomic, but this follows from Remark~\ref{rem.inverseatom} since the latter is the reverse of the atomic expression $[I+s-t]$. \end{rem}

-The atomic quadratic relation (or the absence of other quadratic relations) is motivated by the following statement from \cite{KELP3} (the first part is a special case of Lemma~\ref{corecore}).
+The atomic quadratic relation (or the absence of other quadratic relations) is motivated by the following statement from \cite{KELP3} (see \cite[Lemma 2.10, Proposition 2.20]{KELP3}).
+We include a proof for convenience.

-\begin{prop}\cite{KELP3} Let $\at\expr [I+s-t]$ be an atomic $(I,J)$-expression (where $J=Is\setminus t$) and $\atb\expr [J+u-v]$ be an atomic $(J,K)$-expression. \begin{enumerate} \item If $\pcoset=\at*\atb\expr [I+s-t]\circ[J+u-v]=[I+s-t+u-v] $ is reduced, then $\pcoset$ is a core coset. \item If the composition $\pcoset=\at*\atb$ is not reduced, then $\pcoset$ is core if and only if $I=J=K$ and $s=t=u=v$, in which case $\pcoset\expr[I+s-s]$. \end{enumerate} \end{prop} \begin{proof} The first part is a special case of Lemma~\ref{corecore}.
+\begin{prop} Let $\at\expr [I+s-t]$ be an atomic $(I,J)$-expression (where $J=Is\setminus t$) and $\atb\expr [J+u-v]$ be an atomic $(J,K)$-expression. \begin{enumerate} \item If $\pcoset=\at*\atb\expr [I+s-t]\circ[J+u-v]=[I+s-t+u-v] $ is reduced, then $\pcoset$ is a core coset. \item If the composition $\pcoset=\at*\atb$ is not reduced, then $\pcoset$ is core if and only if $I=J=K$ and $s=t=u=v$, in which case $\pcoset\expr[I+s-s]$. \end{enumerate} \end{prop} \begin{proof} The first part is a special case of Lemma~\ref{corecore}.
 The `if' claim follows from the $*$-quadratic relation $[Is-s+s]\expr[Is]$ which also gives $p\expr[I+s-s]$ in this case.